Global Impact Board Member

-As President of the International Center for Research on Women (ICRW), Dr. Sarah Degnan Kambou leads a global research institute that focuses on realizing women’s empowerment and gender equality to alleviate poverty worldwide.
-Her expertise centers on sexual and reproductive health, HIV and AIDS and adolescent health and livelihoods.
+As the former President of the International Center for Research on Women (ICRW), Dr. Sarah Degnan Kambou led a global research institute that focuses on realizing women’s empowerment and gender equality to alleviate poverty worldwide.
+Her expertise centered on sexual and reproductive health, HIV and AIDS and adolescent health and livelihoods.
 Kambou has served as an advisor to multilaterals, leading corporations and governments seeking to integrate gender into policies, programs and services that will advance the status of women and girls around the world.
-She has worked for nearly 35 years in Asia, Eastern Europe and sub-Saharan Africa, including nearly 15 years at ICRW.
+She has worked for nearly 35 years in Asia, Eastern Europe and sub-Saharan Africa, including 15 years at ICRW.

 Kambou is a development practitioner who believes that research is, in and of itself, a parallel process of social change.
 Under her leadership, ICRW has developed its presence in the Asia and East African regions and expanded its footprint around the globe.
 She has strengthened ICRW’s work in traditional areas of expertise—gender-based violence, child marriage and HIV—and developed emerging areas of inquiry around women and property rights and gender norms in conflict and post-conflict areas.

 In December 2012, President Barack Obama appointed Kambou to the President’s Global Development Council, where she served as an advisor to the Administration until January 2017.
 Also in 2012, President Bill Clinton tapped Kambou to serve as an Advisor to the Clinton Global Initiative.
 In 2010, United States Secretary of State Hillary Clinton appointed Kambou to represent ICRW on the U.S. Commission to UNESCO.